KPCOFGS/PyPI_Markdown_Link_Check/README.md

 python script.py --link-url PyPI_URL
 ```

-This command will check the markdown links found on the specified PyPI webpage and report back if there is any typo
+This command will check the links found on the specified PyPI webpage and report back if there are relative paths having problems on the PyPI project

 ## Note
-- The script only checks the markdown links found within the provided PyPI webpage and excludes other links such as http or https links.
+- The script only checks the relative paths found within the provided PyPI webpage and excludes other links such as http or https links.
 - Due to the nature of web content, links may change or become unavailable over time.
 Therefore, the script provides a snapshot of link validity at the time of execution.

 ## License